oicr-gsi/niassa-docs/2.0.2/installation/building.md

 Our source code is available from [GitHub](https://github.com/oicr-gsi/niassa) or the "Fork me on GitHub" banner at the upper right of our website

-To get a copy of of our source code, clone our repository.
+To get a copy of our source code, clone our repository.

 ```